-Ceramic tiles have been in existence for 4000 years..and along with pottery have had an important role in helping us discovery many, many civilizations and traditions from ancient times long gone.
+Ceramic tiles have been in existence for 4000 years..and along with pottery, have had an essential role in helping us discover many, many civilizations and traditions from ancient times long gone.

-The interesting thing about pottery (along with tiles) is that “as one archeologist put it, pottery may be easy to break but it’s hard to destroy.”
+The exciting thing about pottery (along with tiles) is that “as one archeologist put it, pottery may be easy to break, but it’s hard to destroy.”

-For hundreds of years layer upon layer of debris and trash from past civilizations all over the earth, each showing us the characteristics and ways of life of the people who discarded them.
-How they produced these, how they presented them, the colors and types of glazes they used, all help us to understand the indelible styles different civilizations used to portray their art, their style and their ideas.
+For hundreds of years, layer upon layer of debris and trash from past civilizations all over the earth, each showing us the characteristics and ways of life of the people who discarded them.
+How they produced these, how they presented them, and the colors and types of glazes they used all help us to understand the indelible styles different civilizations used to portray their art, their style, and their ideas.

-For example see here is a paragraph I found in historical literature..
+For example, see here a paragraph I found in historical literature.

 “Some beautiful Syrian tiles painted with undulating flowers and patterns in the Chinese style decorate to this day the early 15th-century tomb of al-Tawrizi, in Damascus.
 More extraordinary, the same—or very similar—tiles are found in the Murad II mosque at Adrianople, on the modern frontier between Greece and Turkey.
-This mosque was built by the Ottoman Turks in 1433 and the striking resemblance between its tiles and those in Damascus suggests that they were almost certainly made by imported Syrian craftsmen.”
+This mosque was built by the Ottoman Turks in 1433, and the striking resemblance between its tiles and those in Damascus suggests that imported Syrian craftsmen almost certainly made them.”

 In any case, from the research done so far, it seems that the earliest tiles that were found are form roof tiles in the third millennium, which is a period of time that began on January 1, 2001, and ended on December 31, 3000, of the Gregorian calendar.
 This eventually brought in the need for stone walls which could be the only support offered to a heavy tiles roof.